How-to

 - Event timeline — what happened when, in plain English.

-- Rule details — the raw detector mechanics (thresholds, window sizes, context JSON).
+- Rule details — the raw detector mechanics (thresholds, window sizes, context).
 Collapsed by default; for SREs.

 Live / Cooling / Stale